Well, the Thing Is ...

 pagus thing

-Beside these sixteen pagi, also the four pagi Niftarlake, Flandrenis, Rodanensis and, perhaps, Wasia (Land van Waas) should be included as being part of early-medieval Frisia.
+Beside these sixteen pagi, also the four pagi Niftarlake, Flandrenis, Rodanensis, and, perhaps, Wasia (Land van Waas) should be included as being part of early-medieval Frisia.
 In the latter, at least the area of Vier Ambachten in the current region of Zeelandic Flanders, also early-medieval Frisian law was being practiced.
 Read our blog post A Frontier known as Watery Mess: the Coast of Flanders for more information about the southern sway of the Frisians.
-For more information about pagus Nifterlake, i.e. the area of the River Stichtse Vecht in the province of Utrecht, check our blog post Attingahem Bridge NY.
+For more information about pagus Nifterlake, i.e., the area of the River Stichtse Vecht in the province of Utrecht; check our blog post Attingahem Bridge, NY.
 Therefore, twenty pagi in total and a same number of thing sites existed in Frisia in the Early Middle Ages.
 The thing of the pagus level gathered three times a year.
 In Scandinavian countries the regional thing is commonly called althing or alþingi ‘everyone’s gathering’.
-Of course, always on a Tuesday too.
+Of course, always on a Tuesday, too.

 Evidence of thing sites in Frisia is basically circumstantial, but the following six sites or places are quite probable (Dijkstra 2011, Nijdam 2021).
 From south to north these are: the town of Naaldwijk for pagus Maasland, the toponym Luttige Geest at the town of Katwijk for pagus Rijnland, the toponym Schepelenberg at the town of Heemskerk for pagus Kennemerland, the toponym Sommeltjesberg near the village of De Waal for pagus Texel, the town of Franeker for pagus Westergo, and the town of Dokkum for pagus Oostergo.
 So, six down and fourteen thing sites still to go.

 Another thing site might have been at Bruges, of the pagus Flandrensis.
 From the late tenth century, it is known a placitum generale 'everyone's gathering', also called gouwding, took place here (Henderikx 2021).
 Another thing site, that of the pagus Scheldeland, must have been on the island of Walcheren in the province of Zeeland.
 From the Vita sancti Willibrordi 'life of Saint Willibrord' written by Abbot Thiofrid of the Abbey of Echternach in 1103, we know that at least early in the twelfth century gouwding meetings were held on the island.
 Where exactly, we do not know.
-Maybe near the modern town of Domburg or near portus 'port town' Middelburg.
-Lastly, local folklore has it that at Mertsel in the city of Antwerp a thing was located too, but we have not found any scholarly support for it.
-The location could be fitting, though, next to the River Scheldt and near the border of two parishes as well.
+Maybe near the modern town of Domburg or near portus 'port town' Middelburg, but possibly the village of Kats, see below, is a good candidate as well.

 We have put the plausible thing sites (of the pagus level; the althing) of Frisia in a map: